riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 "Lately there’s been a bit more doubt about updatelessness (in full generality instead of the partial version attained by policy selection) as being an achievable desiderata." https://agentfoundations.org/item?id=1797 So this also seems to mean that policy selection doesn't necessarily imply updatelessness.

+"An updateless agent is one that does not update on its observations, but instead chooses what action it wants itself to output upon being input those observations." https://agentfoundations.org/item?id=1689 The post distinguishes between empirical updatelessness and logical updatelessness.

 ## Quoting/dequoting

 * I'm not totally clear on all the intricacies of quoting/dequoting/quining/recursively referring to your decision algorithm.